A Free Stochastic Partial Differential Equation: A general Stochastic differential equation with unbounded coefficients

 We will write $\phi_{t}$ the semigroup exponentiating $-1/2\Delta$ and $\phi_{t}^{\otimes}$ the semigroup associated to $-1/2\Delta^{\o}$.

-In most cases we will be interested in the case $\tilde{\delta}=\delta$ in which case assumptions $g, h$ are automatic (using $c$ for $h$, $d'$ also almost follows from $b$, $d$ and the remaining part will be easy to check in the applications we are interested in).
+In most cases we will be interested in the case $\tilde{\delta}=\delta$ in which case assumptions $g, h$ {\gre will be} automatic (using {\gre a variant of} $c.1$ {\gre for tensor variants } for {\gre the inequality in $h$ and $f$ for the domain assumption in $h$}).

-In the applications we have in mind, the strong assumptions are the two previous ones ($e,f$), the other ones being automatically verified and just important in this general setting.
-Without (${\red b',}\ c',d',e,f,g,h$), we call $\Gamma_{0}(\omega)$ the set of assumptions $a$,$b$,$c$,$d$.
-The reader will see later this is the right set of assumptions to get a really weak form of solution we will call ultramild solution.
-Obtaining this kind of solution will thus be almost automatic as we said, since only $e$ and $f$ are constraining assumptions.
+In the applications we have in mind, the strong assumption is $f$, the other ones being automatically verified and just important in this general setting.

 \emph{General ideas and strategy}